 We need to provide safe, stable, and nurturing relationships.
 Not only in our homes, but also in our community.
-We need to address systemic and structural racism when it comes to affordable housing, access to quality healthcare, quality jobs with sufficient income to support families.
+We need to address affordable housing, access to quality healthcare, quality jobs with sufficient income and to support families.

 As a father, I have begun to understand that ACEs in most cases are intergenerational.
 We haven't addressed the ACEs we generated when we were growing up.
 "Knowledge is Power"